Swing Around

 The HUSS Swing Around is an amusement park ride formerly manufactured by HUSS.
 It was HUSS Maschinenfabrik's first ride model, debuted in 1969.
 It is not manufactured by the company anymore, but there are a handful of known units left around the world.
 The ride rotates in a circle, and the arms swing out, and then come in.
 They keep on doing this during the ride, in bigger and bigger increments until the very end, where they all swing out, using pneumatic pressure.
 Most parks require riders to be 42 inches tall to ride; anyone under 48 inches tall must ride with an adult.

 Seats

 This ride has 14 seats which can fit two people at most.
 These rides have a metal bar that goes over both, or single riders.
 Some rides also have a seatbelt for extra protection, and there are no seat dividers.

-Appearance
+Design

 The ride itself looks circular with the bottom of it smaller than the top.
-Some of these rides have lights on them, but very little theming to them.
+Some installations have lights, but very little theming to them.